 We provide quality treatments and better continuity of care through our following clinic-based programs.

 - Leukemia and Lymphoma: About 35 percent of our new patients have common cancers such as Acute Lymphoblastic Leukemia (ALL) and Acute Myeloid Leukemia (AML).
 Close to 10 percent of our new patients have lymphoma.

 - Solid Tumors: Approximately 30 percent of our new patients suffer from solid tumors.
 The most common types of solid tumors in children include neuroblastoma, osteosarcoma, hepatoblastoma, retinoblastoma, Hodgkin lymphoma and Wilms tumor.

 - Histiocytosis: Valley Children’s sees about 8-10 cases a year for histiocytosis.
 As a member of the North American Consortium for Histiocytosis (NACHO), we have access to different treatment protocols for kids with Langerhans Cell Histiocytosis (LCH), especially those who have failed past treatments or need a second line of treatment.

-- Childhood Cancer Survivorship: The Childhood Cancer Survivorship Program helps patients prepare for a healthier future.
+- Childhood Cancer Survivorship: The Fresno Truck Center Childhood Cancer Survivorship Program helps patients prepare for a healthier future.
 The only one of its kind in Central California, the program is open to any survivor who is cancer-free for at least three years since completion of therapy.

 - Blood Disorders: We treat general hematology disorders such as thrombocytopenia, platelet disorders and white blood cell disorders.
 Our Hemophilia Treatment Center (HTC) provides comprehensive care to individuals with bleeding and clotting problems such as hemophilia, thrombosis and von Willebrand disease.
 We also have a hemoglobinopathy program that includes sickle cell anemia and thalassemia.